 If the Admissions Committee believes that the applicant has the potential for success in the College of Arts & Sciences programs, but he or she does not meet all of the regular standards for admission, the applicant may be accepted on a provisional enrollment status.
+Some provisionally-accepted students needing extra preparation in specific academic areas may be admitted into the Academic Success Program, and must begin in session A, C, or E.

-Students admitted provisionally must register for no fewer than three (3) and no more than six (6) credit hours during each of the first two sessions of enrollment.
+Except for those in the Academic Success Program, students admitted provisionally must register for no fewer than three (3) and no more than six (6) credit hours during each of the first two sessions of enrollment.
+Students in the Academic Success Program will be registered for UNIV 101, Foundations for Learning Success I, as their only course during their first term; and will be registered for UNIV 102, Foundations for Learning Success II, and GENE 100, The Making of the Christian Mind, during their first semester.
 Provisional students may be eligible for some forms of financial aid and some the College of Arts & Sciences scholarships and grants.

-A student's provisional enrollment status will be evaluated after the student has attempted twelve (12) credit hours.
+A student's provisional enrollment status (including students in the Academic Success Program) will be evaluated after the student has attempted twelve (12) credit hours.
 If the student achieves a cumulative GPA of 2.0 after attempting twelve (12) credit hours, the provisional status will be removed, and the student's enrollment classification will be changed to regular status.
 If the provisional student does not achieve a cumulative GPA of 2.0 after attempting twelve (12) credit hours, the student will be subject to academic dismissal.